w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 * Bette has more than a decade product/program/project management experience (with various company awards) in software and high-tech industry.
 She was previously Product Manager at Centrality, led development of PoS public blockchain, various protocols including dex, identity & permission, asset management etc and built decentralised ecosystem (https://github.com/cennznet，https://cennznetdocs.com/，https://www.onfinality.io/).
 She graduated from University of Auckland with a Bachelor of Engineering specialising in Software, and an MBA from University of Otago and Duke Fuqua School of Business.

-* Dr. Antonia Chen completed her PHD dissertation in microeconomics from University of Auckland.
+* Dr. Antonia Chen completed her PHD dissertation in Microeconomics from University of Auckland.
 She has decade long experience in tech startups, and has previously designed a dual-token economic model for a public blockchain.
-She has published her work in microeconomics and spoke at various international conferences.
+She has presented her work in various international Microeconomics conferences.
 She advises the Laminar team anything economics and modelling.

 * Tony is financial market veteran with 20+ year extensive experience as trading manager, dealer, and market maker.
 He was previously Chief Dealer of a multi-national financial institution, and has managed annual multi-billion dollar (in USD) investment porfortlio.
 He advises the Laminar team anything finance and trading.